Earn high everyday interest rates with the Scotia High Interest Savings Account

 A regular savings account and a HISA both allow you to earn interest on your account balance.
 A HISA can help you to supercharge your savings and reach your savings goals even sooner as it typically has a higher interest rate.

+HISAs are an important part of planning towards your financial goals.
 The days of saving your money in a coffee jar on the counter are over.
 Not just because this can make it tempting to spend it, but also because of inflation.

 Simply put, inflation is when the cost of things goes up.
 A carton of milk or a bag of apples costs more today than it did a year ago.
 The bottom line is that if you aren't earning interest on your savings, then your money is losing value over time.

-The point of having a savings account is to help you prepare for emergencies and save money for short and long-term financial goals (buying a house, paying for a wedding).
+The point of having a savings account is to help you prepare for emergencies and save money for short and long-term financial goals (buying a car, paying for a wedding).
 Keeping your money in a HISA or any savings account allows you to grow your money while also offering quick access to your funds when you need them.